Mathuzan/connect4solver/README.md

 ./c4solver
 ```

-Before making each move, you will see what game endings a particular move leads to (assuming you play with a best, faultless opponent).
+Before making each move, you will see what best game ending a particular move leads to (assuming you play with a best, faultless opponent).
 You can play against computer AI or analyze each player's moves, showing best game endings for moves (**W** - Win, **T** - Tie, **L** - Lose):
 ![](docs/play-6x5.gif)